Saint Ambrose barring Theodosius from Milan Cathedral

 Saint Ambrose barring Theodosius from Milan Cathedral is a painting of c.
-1619–20 by Anthony van Dyck in the National Gallery, London.
+1619–20 by Anthony van Dyck in the National Gallery, in London.

 It draws heavily on a 1618 treatment of the same subject by Peter Paul Rubens, on which van Dyck had worked as a studio assistant.
 In van Dyck's version, Theodosius is beardless, the architectural background is more defined, a spear and a halberd are added on the left-hand side and a dog in the bottom-left.

 The painting depicts the Roman emperor Theodosius I and his entourage being barred from Milan Cathedral by its archbishop Saint Ambrose, as punishment for the Massacre of Thessalonica.